Quaker Africa Interest Group (QAIG)

 Let the people of Congo (DRC) benefit from their mineral wealth

 We are a mainly Quaker group of people some of whom come from DRC and now live in the UK, some of whom live in the DRC, and some of whom are native British.
 We mainly meet by Zoom.
-We are concerned about the injustice whereby the people of the DRC are amongst the poorest in the world, despite the fact that the rest of the world is enjoying huge amounts of minerals from the DRC, and a small minority within the DRC have become extremely rich from Congo’s minerals.
+We are concerned about the injustice whereby the people of the DRC are amongst the poorest in the world, despite the fact that the rest of the world is enjoying huge amounts of minerals from the DRC, and western multinational mining companies and a small minority within the DRC have become extremely rich from Congo’s minerals.

 Our work in the UK is greatly helped by strong contacts with those in the DRC.
 We are concerned about the transition to electrical vehicles etc, which will lead to a massive increase in the demand for certain minerals, and try to ensure that the needs of the Congolese people are not forgotten in this transition.
-We network with other groups working in the field, and respond to parliamentary enquiries etc.
+We network with other groups working in the field, and respond to parliamentary enquiries etc. In 2025 we participated in a museum event on minerals in Manchester.
+We inform Quakers of our concern for DRC by our presence at Yearly Meeting, articles in The Friend and local newsletters, and Zoom Learning/Discussion Groups.

 Conflict Minerals Campaign is a Quaker Recognised Body.